jan25/draw43/README.md

 ## TODO

-- Script to convert svg->fourier->encode
+- Background color (make lighter, see for e.g. raw image in browser)
+- Add Rose line diagram and switch using URL mode param
 - Mobile support - dimensions and event handlers
-- Background color (make lighter, see for e.g. raw image in browser)
-- Draw rose or photo based on image url
+- Add restart drawing option during/on finish
+- Show % complete on zoom